-We currently expect that the initial offering price per share of our common stock will be between \$14 and \$16.
-We have applied for listing of our common stock on The NASDAQ Global Market under the symbol "KCAP."
+The initial offering price per share of our common stock is \$15.00.
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "KCAP."

 Our common stock has no history of trading.
 Shares of closed-end investment companies, including BDCs, frequently trade at a discount to their net asset value.
 Our aggregate net asset value as of September 30, 2006 was \$1,000.
 If our shares trade at a discount to net asset value, it may increase the risks of loss for purchasers in this public offering.
-Assuming an initial public offering price of \$15 per share (the midpoint of the initial public offering range), purchasers in this offering will experience immediate dilution of \$0.95 per share.
+Purchasers in this offering will experience immediate dilution of \$0.95 per share.
 See "Dilution" on page 35 for more information.